Crawley – St Mary, Southgate

 The exterior lacks unity, for the domestic-looking sides of the hall contrast uneasily with the main front of plate glass.
 The interior is more successful, for the hall and church are separate except on special occasions.
 The walls are of painted brick, white except for the blue east wall, pierced with small openings filled with coloured glass, and the ceiling is turquoise.
 The stepped out parts recall transepts.
-Most fittings are unremarkable, save perhaps for the curious lights resembling tram-wires.
+Most fittings are unremarkable, save perhaps for the curious lights which resemble nothing so much as tram-wires.